kennygrant/sassoon/a-letter-home.md

 Standing in a wood that swings
 To the madrigal he sings.
 He's come back, all mirth and glory,
-Like the prince in a fairy tory.
+Like the prince in a fairy story.
 Winter called him far away;
 Blossoms bring him home with May.